taeheechoi/youtube-pycor-log-file-scanner/Readme.md

-# Epicor Automation using Python - Creating and disabling user account from Gmail
+# Epicor Automation using Python - Searching specific words or sentences within larger log files.

 <!-- ABOUT THE PROJECT -->